-From this question, there is a survey scale below that can be in varying ranges such as: 1 – 3, 1 – 5, or 1 – 10.
-The range option is up to the company to decide based on the metrics they would like to calculate to support their analysis.
+From this question, a survey scale is derived that can vary in range such as: 1 – 3, 1 – 5, or 1 – 10.
+The range option is up to the company to decide based on the metrics they plan to calculate to support their analysis.

-CSAT is useful because consumers that are busy can interact easily and provide valuable data for companies to use when verifying employee’s performance or their overall operations and customer service model.
+CSAT is useful because consumers that are busy can interact easily and provide valuable data for companies to use when verifying employee’s performance or the company’s overall operations and customer service model.

 Why is CSAT Important?

-CSAT is important because companies need to have a streamlined way to know if their customer service is not up to par.
-By having CSAT, companies can look deeper at a process, procedure or employee’s performance to ascertain why the transaction was not successful and how they can improve that for future transactions.
+CSAT is important because companies need to have a streamlined way to know if their customer service is up to par or not.
+By having CSAT, companies can look deeper at a process, procedure or employee’s performance to ascertain the success of an interaction.

-Another important feature of CSAT is to have it available during various parts of the customer service experience so companies can pinpoint how each phase of their user experience is being perceived by customers and whether any improvements need to be made.
+Another important feature of CSAT is to have it available during various parts of the customer service experience so companies can pinpoint how each phase of the customer journey is being perceived by customers and whether any improvements need to be made.
 Each phase of the survey is quick, which makes it easy to integrate into multiple phases of the customer’s experience.

 What Types of Metrics Measure Customer Satisfaction?

-When trying to figure out how to measure a customer’s overall experience through CSAT, the company has to be knowledgeable about different customer lifecycle moments that have the potential to produce valuable data about their experience.
-These moments include Discovery, Evaluation, Purchase, Use Experience, Bonding, and Advocacy.
+When trying to figure out how to measure a customer’s overall experience through CSAT, the company has to be knowledgeable about different customer lifecycle moments that have the potential to produce valuable data about the customer experience.
+These moments include discovery, evaluation, purchase, user experience, bonding, and advocacy.
 Each of these moments will be explained in detail below.

-Discovery is defined as when customers see a product or service and realize it is the solution they have been seeking to a need or want that they may have.
+Discovery occurs when customers see a product or service and realize it is the solution they have been seeking to a specific need or want.